divyanshuispathak/github-profile-detective/README.md

 ---

-# GitHub Profile Search App
+# GitHub Profile Detective App

 This is a simple web application built with React.js that allows users to search for GitHub profiles by username and view detailed profile information.